Aperiodic monotiles: from geometry to groups: Introduction

-Coming back to geometric tilings, the tiling by Penrose kept the record for tile number for 50 years, unless one authorizes tiles to be disconnected or to communicate through their vertices, see~\cite{socolar}.
-In 2023, Smith, Myers, Kaplan and Goodman-Strauss~\cite{hat} described new aperiodic tilings with only {\em one} tile.
-The work is very interesting, not only because a whole family of aperiodic monotiles was discovered, but also because two of these tiles (the Hat and the Turtle) are polykites and can be embedded in a \emph{Kitegrid}, which is the dual of an Archimedean tiling (which can be seen as the Cayley graph of a group), suggesting that the Hat and the Turtle tilings can also be seen as tilings of a group.
+Coming back to geometric tilings, the tiling by Penrose kept the minimality record for 50 years, unless one authorizes tiles to be disconnected, to communicate through their vertices, or to have some thickness, see~\cite{socolar}.
+In 2023 finally, Smith, Myers, Kaplan and Goodman-Strauss~\cite{hat} described new aperiodic tilings with only $1$ tile.
+The work is very interesting, not only because a whole family of aperiodic monotiles was discovered (with a fundamentally original aperiodicity argument), but also because two of these tiles (the Hat and the Turtle) are polykites and can be embedded in a \emph{Kitegrid}, whose dual is an Archimedean tiling (which can be seen as the Cayley graph of a group), suggesting that the Hat and the Turtle tilings can also be seen in some sense as group tilings.

-Given a compact $K$ which tiles the plane periodically, we call poly-$K$ a tile which is a union of copies of $K$.
-Classical examples include polyominoes ($K$ is the unit square), polyamonds ($K$ is the unit equilateral triangle) and polykites ($K$ is the Kite).
+Elaborating on this idea, we generalize here the notion of polyominoes into poly-$K$, which are finite unions of copies of some given compact $K$ which tiles the plane periodically.
+Polyominoes correspond to $K$ being a unit square, while other classical examples include polyamonds ($K$ is the unit equilateral triangle) or polykites ($K$ is the Kite). }

-In this paper, we provide a toolkit to translate geometric tilings of a poly-$K$ tile to tilings of the symmetry group a $K$-grid.
-In particular, we apply this toolkit to the Hat polikyte \cite{hat} to obtain a new aperiodic monotile (which we call \gat) in an explicit finitely presented group $\Gamma$, see Figure~\ref{fig:discrete_hat_tiling}.
+We then provide a toolkit to translate geometric tilings by a poly-$K$ tile into tilings of the symmetry group of the $K$-grid.
+In particular, we apply this toolkit to the Hat polykite \cite{hat} to obtain a new aperiodic monotile (which we call \gat) in a finitely presented group $\Gamma$ which is virtually $\Z^2$, see Figure~\ref{fig:discrete_hat_tiling}.
 It can be compared to \cite[Theorem~1.4]{gtao2}: our result is somehow weaker in the sense that the extension of $\Z^2$ is not direct.
 On the other hand, it is more explicit, and enjoys a nice Coxeter definition, as well as nice pictures.

 Section~\ref{sec:tilings} provides terminology and definitions for geometric and group tilings.
 Section~\ref{s:discr} presents our toolkit on translation from poly-$K$ tiles to group tilings.
 Section~\ref{sec:hat} applies this toolkit to the Hat tile.
-Section~\ref{sec:general} presents more general results on links between geometric and group tilings outside of the poly-$K$ case.
+Section~\ref{sec:general} discusses two variations on our main result, that link geometric and group tilings outside of the poly-$K$ case.

 The readers interested in abstract tilings and the link between geometric and group tilings may skip Section~\ref{sec:hat}, while readers only interested in the \gat\ tile can use Corollary~\ref{c:main-one-k} as a blackbox and focus on Section~\ref{sec:hat}.